-Area of Review Improvement Required Progress to Date Improvement Owner and Completion Date Carillion/Vision Tameside (Carry Forward) This is a multi-million pound project in partnership with Tameside College, and needs to be delivered in accordance with agreed milestones.
+Ref Area of Review Improvement Required Progress to Date Improvement Owner and Completion Date 1 Carillion/Vision Tameside (Carry Forward) This is a multi-million pound project in partnership with Tameside College, and needs to be delivered in accordance with agreed milestones.
 It is essential that the risks to service delivery during the interim period are kept under review to minimise disruption to the people and businesses of Tameside so that, together, the mutual benefits of the project will be recognised and celebrated.
 It is also important to ensure that the benefits of the new building are realised in terms of different ways of working and reducing future running costs.
 Carillion the main contractor engaged by the LEP to construct the Vision Tameside build went into Liquidation on 15 January 2018.
 The LEP proposed an 8 week Early Works Order with Robertson Construction commencing 14 February following a Cabinet decision taken by the Council on 9 February.
 The Early Works Order allowed Robertson's to carry out due diligence, re-engage sub contractors and enter into contact with the council to complete the build.
 The Early Works Order was extended for a further 4 weeks for negotiations and contractual issues to be resolved.
 Subject to contractual issues being resolved, a new programme has been developed to show completion of the building prior to Christmas 2018.
 All partner organisations are fully aware of the new programme.
 Additional costs to complete the building cannot be covered by contingency and the council will be required to identify further capital monies to complete the building.
 This will be subject to formal governance by end of May 2018.
 Progress reports will be submitted to the Strategic Planning and Capital Panel.
 The Chief Executive, Leader and appropriate Executive Members are updated on a weekly basis.
 PWC the official liquidators have been informed of the council's intentions.
-Director of Growth March 2019 Children's Services (Carry Forward) Improvements in response to the Ofsted Inspection published in December 2016, which have been detailed in the Tameside Children's Services Improvement Plan, need New leadership in place - Director of Children's Services (DCS), Assistant Director and two Heads of Service.
-New Improvement Plan signed off 30/11/2017.
-Further Ofsted Monitoring Visits in January and April 2018 have judged Director of Children's Summer 2019
+Director of Growth March 2019 2 Children's Services (Carry Forward) Improvements in response to the Ofsted Inspection published in December 2016, which have been detailed in the Tameside Children's Services Improvement Plan, need to be implemented and an January and April 2018 have judged the Council to have taken Director of Children's Summer 2019